kubeshop/tracetest/docs/docs/configuration/overview.md

 Another option is to send traces directly to Tracetest using the OpenTelemetry Collector.
 And, you don't have to change your existing pipelines to do so.

-View the [configuration for OpenTelemetry Collector](./connecting-to-data-stores/opentelemetry-collector) for more details.
+View [configuration for OpenTelemetry Collector](./connecting-to-data-stores/opentelemetry-collector) for more details.

 ## Trace Data Store Configuration Examples